daostack/alchemy-monorepo/README.md

 ```
 docker-compose down -v
 ```

-If you update the subgraph dependency in `package.json`, you must re-configure the graph node:
+If you update the subgraph dependency in `package.json`, you must rebuild the containers and re-configure the graph node:
 ```
+docker-compose build
 npm run setup-env
 ```

 ### Commands

- - `npm run test:prod`: Run linting and generate coverage
  - `npm run build`: Generate bundles and typings, create docs
  - `npm run lint`: Lints code
  - `npm run commit`: Commit using conventional commit style ([husky](https://github.com/typicode/husky) will tell you to use it if you haven't :wink:)